Sustainability at RGU

 United Nations' Sustainable Development Goals

-RGU has recently been recognised for its drive towards a more sustainable future after making its debut in the Times Higher Education (THE) Impact rankings.
+RGU is recognised annually for its drive towards a more sustainable future after making its debut in the Times Higher Education (THE) Impact rankings.

 Find out about all of the UN SDGs: